Actions and Detail Panel

 The Unitarian Universalists for a Just Economic Community (UUJEC) and the Unitarian Universalist for Social Justice in the National Capital Region (UUSJ) are partnering to host the upcoming conference “Reversing Inequality” in Washington DC.
 During the 3-day Summit you will:

--Join Chuck Collins and Sister Simone along with other UUs fighting for economic justice.
+-Join Chuck Collins and Sister Simone along with other UUs fighting for economic/healthcare justice.

--Learn how our faith compels us to act for economic justice and advocacy.
+-Learn how our faith compels us to act for economic justice, and more specifically, advocate for healthcare

 -Build a powerful network of like-minded people for a fair and compassionate society